 The trial court cannot be deemed to have committed error, plain or otherwise, in rejecting Appellant’s proposed instruction.
 Point denied.

 In her second point, Appellant claims that the trial court erred in instructing the jury on the doctrine of ratification in Instructions 13 and 27.
-Appellant argues that Missouri law does not allow for "retrospective ratification" by a limited liability company.
-She further contends that, even if ratification were a defense, the instruction erroneously failed to require proof that SLKC's members had full knowledge of all the material facts prior to ratification.
+Appellant argues that Missouri law does not allow for “retrospective ratification” by a limited liability company.
+She further contends that, even if ratification were a defense, the instruction erroneously failecT to require proof that SLKC’s members had full knowledge of all the material facts prior to ratification.

 Instruction 13 stated:

-Your verdict must be for defendants Mark Sutherland, Steven Pearson, and Steven Scott on Plaintiff's claim of breach of fiduciary duty relating to the decision not to purchase the Liberty property pursuant to its right of first refusal and to assign that right of first refusal to Cimarron Lumber & Supply Company if you believe:
+Your verdict must be for defendants Mark Sutherland, Steven Pearson, and Steven Scott on Plaintiffs claim of breach of fiduciary duty relating to the decision not to purchase the Liberty property pursuant to its right of first refusal and to assign that right of first refusal to Cimarron Lumber & Supply Company if you believe:

-First, at or prior to the meeting on July 19, 2007, the members of Sutherland Lumber Company of Kansas City, LLC, were informed of the material facts concerning Sutherland Lumber Company of Kansas City, LP's decision not to purchase the Liberty property pursuant to its right of first refusal and to assign that right of first refusal to Cimarron Lumber & Supply Company; and
+First, at or prior to the meeting on July 19, 2007, the members of Sutherland Lumber Company of Kansas City, LLC, were informed of the material facts concerning Sutherland Lumber Company of Kansas City, LP’s decision not to purchase the Liberty property pursuant to its right of first refusal and to assign that right of first refusal to Cimarron Lumber & Supply Company; and Second, at the meeting of the members on July 19, 2007, a majority of the members of Sutherland Lumber Company of Kansas City, LLC, voted to approve the decision of Sutherland Lumber Company of Kansas City, LP not to purchase the Liberty property pursuant to its right of first refusal and to assign that right of first refusal to Cimarron Lumber & Supply Company.

 Similarly, Instruction 27 provided:

-Your verdict must be for defendant Mark Sutherland, Steven Pearson, Steven Scott, and Perry Sutherland on Plaintiff's claim of breach of fiduciary duty in relation to the decision to litigate with Plaintiff Martha Sutherland over her right to inspect and copy the books and records of SLKC, LLC if you believe:
+Your verdict must be for defendant Mark Sutherland, Steven Pearson, Steven Scott, and Perry Sutherland on Plaintiffs claim of breach of fiduciary duty in relation to the decision to litigate with Plaintiff Martha Sutherland over her right to inspect and copy the books and records of SLKC, LLC if you believe:

 First, at or prior to the meeting of the members on July 19, 2007, the members of Sutherland Lumber Company of Kansas City, LLC, were informed of the material facts concerning Sutherland Lumber Company of Kansas City, LLC’s decision to litigate with Plaintiff Martha Sutherland over her right to inspect and copy the books and records of SLKC, LLC; and